ashleydavis/nodejs-microservices-example/README.md

 ./scripts/push-image.sh gateway
 ```

-To deploy to Kubernetes you need Kubectl configured to connect to your cluster (again, for help see [my book](http://bit.ly/2o0aDsP)).
+To deploy to Kubernetes you need [Kubectl configured to connect to your cluster](https://www.codecapers.com.au/kub-cluster-quick-2/).

 To deploy the MongoDB database: